-Create multiple players.
+Create multiple players

-// Sample code for Android // Set the cache directory after creating a player class and before calling the prepare() method.
-String sdDir = Environment.getExternalStorageDirectory().getAbsolutePath() + "/test_save_cache"; aliyunVodPlayer.setPlayingCache(true, sdDir, 60 * 60 /*The maximum length of a single video, in seconds. */, 300 /* The total size of files in the cache directory, in MB.*/); // For example, if maxSize is set to 500 MB and the size of files in the cache directory exceeds 500 MB, the system overwrites the earliest cached files.
-If maxDuration is set to 300 seconds and the length of a video exceeds 300 seconds, the excess part of the video is not cached. // Sample code for iOS // Set the cache directory.
-NSArray *pathArray = NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES); NSString *docDir = [pathArray objectAtIndex:0]; // Set the cache directory after creating a player class and before calling the prepare() method.
-For example, if maxSize is set to 500 MB and the size of files in the cache directory exceeds 500 MB, the system overwrites the earliest cached files.
-If maxDuration is set to 300 seconds and the length of a video exceeds 300 seconds, the excess part of the video is not cached. [self.aliPlayer setPlayingCache:YES saveDir:docDir maxSize:500 maxDuration:300];
+// The sample code for Android. // Set the cache directory after you create a player class and before you call the prepare method.
+String sdDir = Environment.getExternalStorageDirectory().getAbsolutePath() + "/test_save_cache"; aliyunVodPlayer.setPlayingCache(true, sdDir, 60 * 60 /*The maximum duration of a single video, in seconds. */, 300 /* The total size of files in the cache directory, in MB.*/); // For example, if the maxSize parameter is set to 500 MB and the size of files in the cache directory exceeds 500 MB, the system overwrites the earliest cached files.
+If the maxDuration parameter is set to 300 seconds and the duration of a video exceeds 300 seconds, the excess part of the video is not cached. // The sample code for iOS. // Set the cache directory NSArray *pathArray = NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES); NSString *docDir = [pathArray objectAtIndex:0]; after you create a player class and before you call the prepare method. // For example, if the maxSize parameter is set to 500 MB and the size of files in the cache directory exceeds 500 MB, the system overwrites the earliest cached files.
+If the maxDuration parameter is set to 300 seconds and the duration of a video exceeds 300 seconds, the excess part of the video is not cached. [self.aliPlayer setPlayingCache:YES saveDir:docDir maxSize:500 maxDuration:300];

-- The play-and-cache feature must be called before the prepare() method.
+- The play-and-cache feature must be enabled before the prepare method is called.